 🤔 City Water vs Well Water: Which is Better?

-Responsibility & Maintainece
+Responsibility & Maintenace

 Contaminants & Quality

 Both well water and city water contain hard water minerals, so you may need to install a water softener in both instances.

 A natural disaster could cause your city water to become contaminated or cut off your supply of water.

-If you have a well at your property, you need to think about the cons of local contamination and how your safety might be affected by the requirement for electricity to use well water.
+If you have a well, you need to think about how your water safety might be affected by the requirement for electricity.
 Your well pump and other components may also be damaged by a disaster such as an earthquake.

 Considering cost, you may find the idea of a monthly water bill less appealing than the costs of owning a house with a well.